jackbrighton/how-to-web/image-optimization.md

 #Website Performance: Images

-Images on the web are important to telling stories and connecting with your audience.
-If the images aren’t optimized, they can also weigh down your web pages and make them slow to load.
-To improve the performance of your website, image optimization is often the best place to start.
+photos on the web are important to telling stories and connecting with your audience.
+If the photos aren’t optimized, they can also weigh down your web pages and make them slow to load.
+To improve the performance of your website, photo optimization is often the best place to start.

-##What is Image Optimization
+##What is Photo Optimization

-Image optimization involves compressing the file size of image using a tool like Adobe Photoshop.
-We want the highest quality image with the smallest possible file size.
+Photo optimization involves compressing the file size of photo using a tool like Adobe Photoshop.
+We want the highest quality photo with the smallest possible file size.
 Too much compression can impair the quality of the image.
-Too little compression can result in a large image file size which slows the performance of our web page.
+Too little compression can result in a large photo file size which slows the performance of our web page.
 Optimization is finding the right balance between quality and file size.

 Consider these two images:

-![image of Fragile Arch]
+![photo of Fragile Arch]
 (img/arches-1200px.jpg)
 **Not Optimized.
 Width: 1200px, Height: 800px, File Size: 939 Kilobytes**

-![image of Fragile Arch]
+![photo of Fragile Arch]
 (img/arches-1200px-web.jpg)
 **Optimized.
 Width: 1200px, Height: 800px, File Size: 107 Kilobytes**

-The second image has a file size of less than 12 percent of the first.
-You can probably see a slight degradation in the image quality.
+The second photo has a file size of less than 12 percent of the first.
+You can probably see a slight degradation in the photo quality.
 But most people would not notice the difference between these two on a web page.

-On the web we should never use any image with a file size like 939 Kilobytes.
+On the web we should never use any photo with a file size like 939 Kilobytes.
 This will slow the loading of the page, especially on slower connections and mobile devices.
-We want to keep website images under 100 KB if we can, and much lower for smaller images.
-For example, here’s the same image reduced in dimensions:
+We want to keep website photos under 100 KB if we can, and much lower for smaller images.
+For example, here’s the same photo reduced in dimensions:

-![image of Fragile Arch]
+![photo of Fragile Arch]
 (img/arches-300px.jpg)
 **Not Optimized.
 Width: 300px, Height: 200px, File Size: 192 Kilobytes**

-![image of Fragile Arch]
+![photo of Fragile Arch]
 (img/arches-300px-web.jpg)
 **Optimized.
 Width: 300px, Height: 200px, File Size: 14 Kilobytes**

-The file size of the second image is less that 10 percent of the first image, yet most people would see no difference in image quality.
-If you have a web page displaying a number of similar-sized images, for example a gallery page, smaller image file sizes can add up a huge reduction in page loading time.
+The file size of the second photo is less that 10 percent of the first image, yet most people would see no difference in photo quality.
+If you have a web page displaying a number of similar-sized images, for example a gallery page, smaller photo file sizes can add up a huge reduction in page loading time.

-##How to Optimize Images in Photoshop
+##How to Optimize Photos in Photoshop

-Best practice for optimization is to start with the highest-quality source image, then resize and compress it for the web.
-Start by cropping and resizing the image for the space it will fill on your web page.
-If the image will be displayed in a sidebar widget that’s 300px wide, there’s no reason to upload an image wider than 300px for that space.
-Reducing the size of the image by itself will reduce its file size.
+Best practice for optimization is to start with the highest-quality source photo, then resize and compress it for the web.
+Start by cropping and resizing the photo for the space it will fill on your web page.
+If the photo will be displayed in a sidebar widget that’s 300px wide, there’s no reason to upload an photo wider than 300px for that space.
+Reducing the size of the photo by itself will reduce its file size.

-After the image is cropped and sized, in the File menu go to Export -> Save for Web:
+After the photo is cropped and sized, in the File menu go to Export -> Save for Web:

 ![Save for Web dialogue box in Photoshop] (img/save-for-web.png)

-Here you can select which image format to export (always use JPEG for photos), and how much compression to apply.
+Here you can select which photo format to export (always use JPEG for photos), and how much compression to apply.
 Medium is often the optimum setting, but this is a judgement call.
-If you don’t see a preview of both the Original image and the JPEG export, click the 2-up tab at the top.
+If you don’t see a preview of both the Original photo and the JPEG export, click the 2-up tab at the top.
 Now you can try different compression settings and see a preview of the results, including the file size:

 ![Closer view of Save for Web dialogue box in Photoshop] (img/save-for-web-2.png)